 Too much steam/water will destroy the bark you’ve spent so many hours creating and with it the epic flavor it provides!
 If you use aluminum foil to wrap your brisket, then many times you are left with a brisket resembling a glorified pot roast.

-When we smoke a brisket on a pellet smoker, the goal is to use dry heat, so the smoke can roll all over the brisket and penetrate it enough to give it that sought-after smoke ring of flavor.
+When we smoke a brisket on a pellet smoker, the goal is to use dry heat, so the smoke can roll all over the brisket and penetrate it enough to give it that sought-after smoke ring and tons of flavor.

 We’ve achieved the best results when using a peach butcher paper, because it allows your brisket to breathe while insulating it just enough to help it push through the stall, keeping the brisket nice and juicy.